Main Navigation - Mobile

 A. Request to amend education records.

-The parent of a student or an eligible student who believes that information contained in the education records of the student is inaccurate, misleading or violates the privacy or other rights of the student may request that the school district amend those records.
+The parent/guardian of a student or an eligible student who believes that information contained in the education records of the student is inaccurate, misleading or violates the privacy or other rights of the student may request that the District amend those records.

-2. The school district shall decide whether to amend the education records of the student in accordance with the request within a reasonable period of time of receipt of the request.
+2. The District shall decide whether to amend the education records of the student in accordance with the request within 30 days after receiving the request.

-3. If the school district decides to refuse to amend the education records of the student in accordance with the request, it shall so inform the parent of the student or the eligible student of the refusal and advise the parent or eligible student of the right to a hearing under Paragraph B of this Section.
+3. If the District decides to refuse to amend the education records of the student in accordance with the request, it shall so inform the parent/guardian of the student or the eligible student of the refusal and advise the parent/guardian or eligible student of the right to a hearing under Paragraph B of this section.

 B. Right to a hearing.

-If the school district refuses to amend the education records of a student, the school district shall, on request, provide an opportunity for a hearing in order to challenge the content of the student's education records to ensure that information in the education records of the student is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student.
-A hearing shall be conducted in accordance with Paragraph C of this Section.
+If the District refuses to amend the education records of a student, the District shall, on request, provide an opportunity for a hearing in order to challenge the content of the student's education records to ensure that information in the education records of the student is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student.
+A hearing shall be conducted in accordance with Paragraph C of this section.

-1. If, as a result of the hearing, the school district decides that the information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall amend the education records of the student accordingly, so inform the parent of the student or the eligible student in writing.
+1. If, as a result of the hearing, the District decides that the information is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall amend the education records of the student accordingly and so inform the parent/guardian of the student or the eligible student in writing.

-2. If, as a result of the hearing, the school district decides that the information is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall inform the parent or eligible student of the right to place a statement in the record commenting on the contested information in the record or stating why they disagree with the decision of the school district, or both.
+2. If, as a result of the hearing, the District decides that the information is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, it shall inform the parent/guardian or eligible student of the right to place a statement in the record commenting on the contested information in the record or stating why they disagree with the decision of the District, or both.

-a. be maintained by the school district as part of the education records of the student so long as the record or contested portion thereof is maintained by the school district; and
+a. be maintained by the District as part of the education records of the student so long as the record or contested portion thereof is maintained by the District; and

-b. if the education records of the student or the contested portion thereof is disclosed by the school district to any party, the explanation shall also be disclosed to that party.
+b. if the education records of the student or the contested portion thereof is disclosed by the District to any party, the explanation shall also be disclosed to that party.

 C. Conduct of hearing.

-1. The hearing shall be held within a reasonable period of time after the school district has received the request, and the parent of the student or the eligible student shall be given notice of the date, place and time reasonably in advance of the hearing.
+1. The hearing shall be held within a reasonable period of time after the District has received the request, and the parent/guardian of the student or the eligible student shall be given notice of the date, place and time reasonably in advance of the hearing.

-3. The parent of the student or eligible student shall be afforded a full and fair opportunity for hearing to present evidence relative to the issues raised under Paragraphs A and B of this Section and may be assisted or represented by individuals of his or her choice at his or her own expense, including an attorney.
+3. The parent/guardian of the student or eligible student shall be afforded a full and fair opportunity for hearing to present evidence relative to the issues raised under Paragraphs A and B of this section and may be assisted or represented by individuals of their choice at their own expense, including an attorney.

-4. The school district shall make a decision in writing within a reasonable period of time after the conclusion of the hearing.
+4. The District shall make a decision in writing within a reasonable period of time after the conclusion of the hearing.
 The decision shall be based solely on evidence presented at the hearing and shall include a summary of evidence and reasons for the decision.

 D. Appeal.